I've been creating and teaching art for several years and love helping new artists grow and find their own voices.

 Mixing Bright Colors

-Mixing bright colors will give a richer result than using the brown or gray pencils in your set, unless you're getting very subtle glazing already muted colors of Prismacolors over each other.
-The principle still works even if the colors you're mixing are Grayed Lavender and Sand rather than bright purple and bright yellow.
+Mixing bright colors will give a richer result than using the brown or gray pencils in your set unless you're getting very subtle glazing already muted colors of Prismacolors over each other.

-This is important to how to sketch rocks and draw them in sunlight because in general, the shadows on rocks will have the complement of the exact color of the light in addition to the local color of the rock.
-If you have a bright white light, perfectly balanced like a Daylight lamp, you will see all local colors (the color the object is) exactly as they are.
+This is important for sketching rocks and drawing them in sunlight because, in general, the shadows on rocks will complement the exact color of the light in addition to the local color of the rock.
+If you have a bright white light, perfectly balanced like a daylight lamp, you will see all local colors (the color the object is) exactly as they are.
 If the light is leaning pinkish as it does at dawn or sunset, then the shadows will lean greener.
-If the light is golden the way it is in late afternoon or early morning, then the shadows will be more violet.
+If the light is golden the way it is in the late afternoon or early morning, then the shadows will be more violet.

 Pick out similar colors from your own colored pencils collection.
 Be sure the blue is dark like Indigo rather than a light sky blue unless that's all you have.